hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Show a processing status message from \_cdraw\_data before _cdata_update is called.
 This ensures that if cdata_update is forced to trigger time consuming calculations, then user sees the processing status message.

+Added support for arbitrary number of cols, similar to rows.
+While trying to test this, noticed that gnumeric and libreoffice potentially seem to have a limit on the number of columsn allowed (need to verify libreoffice/gnumeric bit more later).